opentofu/tofu-ls/.github/CONTRIBUTING.md

 ## Scope

-This repository contains the source code only for OpenTofu language server, which in turn relies on other projects that have their own repositories.
+This repository contains the source code only for the OpenTofu language server, which in turn relies on other projects that have their own repositories.

 [OpenTofu CLI/core has its own repository.](https://github.com/opentofu/opentofu)